Wordpress Online Tutorials

 Key developers

 WordPress is also developed by its community, including WP tester, a group of volunteers who test each release.
 They have early access to nightly builds, beta versions, and release candidates.
-Errors are documented in a special mailing list or the project's Trac tool.
+Errors are documented via a mailing list and the project's Trac tool.

 Though largely developed by the community surrounding it, WordPress is closely associated with Automattic, the company founded by Matt Mullenweg.[148]